bnosac/doc2vec/README.md

 The package has some hard limits namely

-- Each document should be smaller than 1000 words
+- Each document should contain less than 1000 words
 - Each word has a maximum length of 100 letters